 In short, a password manager is a software or online service that you use to store your username and password combinations securely.
 All information stored inside the password manager is secured by one master password and two-factor authentication mechanism.

 As a website owner, you need to educate your customers and push them toward using one.
 Why?
 Well, your website users are unlikely to choose complicated passwords that are difficult to remember.
-Therefore, it makes sense to promote the use of password managers such as 1password to your website users.
+Therefore, it makes sense to promote the use of password managers to your website users.

 Striking the right balance of security against user experience (UX)